stevenkword/PiCurious/README.md

 PiCurious
 =========

-A collection of search tools for the RaspberryPi.
+A collection of voice search tools for the RaspberryPi.